jpfutalef/Current-Measurement-Board/boards/pcb/max4239/README.md

 MAX4239 is a auto-zero amplifier, with low input voltage offset of 1.0uV (typical) and 2uV (full temp range), it also has a high CMRR of 120dB (min), 140dB (typ).

-### Some notation
+### Notations
-* current measuring board (CMB): the designed circuit that measure shunt voltage, and supply voltage.
+* Current Measuring Board (CMB): PCB with the designed circuit that can measure shunt voltage, and supply voltage.
-* mcu: the microcontroller that is connect to the CMB, performs calibrations and converts the supply voltage and current measurements.
+* mcu: microcontroller connected to the CMB, its performs calibrations and translate the supply voltage and current measurements.
-* node: the target mcu which pwoer consumption the CMB is measuring.
+* Node: target mcu which power consumption the CMB is measuring.

 ### How to use